 - a minimum of 10 quarter credit hours corresponding to a minimum of 3 graded, advanced level graduate ECE courses (i.e., graded, 4000 level ECE courses).

 - a minimum of 5 graduate level ECE courses.
 Additional courses may be taken in other approved engineering disciplines.

 b. have a minimum GQPR of 3.00 upon graduation.

-The MEng(EE) Program checklist must be completed as part of the degree nomination process and can be found here.
+The MEng(EE) Program checklist must be completed as part of the degree nomination process.

 Degree Nomination and Award: A student begins the nomination process by presenting a completed MEng(EE) checklist to the Academic Associate.
 The Academic Associate (or the ECE program liaison) will check that the degree requirements have been satisfied and will sign the checklist.
 The Program officer then signs the collects the checklists.
 The accumulated checklists are forwarded to the Department Chairman with a copy of a memo nominating students for degrees.
 The Chairman approves the checklists and recommends award of the degree.
 The MEng(EE) degree is granted by vote of the Academic Council and is awarded by the NPS President.
 The award of each student's degree is noted on the student's official NPS transcript which is kept by the Registrar.